-Use the change ip-network-region x command where x is the desired network-region to set the following values:
+Use the change ip-network-region 1 command to set the following values:

 - The Authoritative Domain field is configured to match the domain name configured on Session Manager.
 In this configuration, the domain name is avaya.com. - By default, IP-IP Direct Audio (both Intra and Inter-Region) is enabled (yes) to allow audio traffic to be sent directly between endpoints without using gateway VoIP resources.
 When a PSTN call is shuffled, the media stream is established directly between the enterprise end-point and the internal media interface of the Avaya SBCE. - The Codec Set is set to the number of the IP codec set to be used for calls within the IP network region.
 In this case, codec set 1 is used. - The rest of the fields can be left at default values.